SebastianNachtigall/odt2pdf-mailer/README.md

 # odt2pdf-mailer
-A tool to convert ODT (Open Office Textfiles) email attachments to PDF documents and responds to the email with the PDF document
+A tool to convert ODT (Open Office Textfiles) email attachments to PDF documents and responds to the email with the PDF document.
+Also this will then run in a cloud service.